dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 :::code language="html" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.Vue/src/components/TheWelcome.vue":::

 As the `TheWelcome` component is `mounted`, it calls the `/api/weatherforecast` endpoint to retrieve the weather forecast data.
 The response is then set as the `forecasts` data property.
 To set the server port, the Vue client app uses the `PORT` environment variable.
-This is achieved by updating the _vite.config.js_ file:
+This is achieved by updating the _vite.config.ts_ file:

 :::code language="typescript" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.Vue/vite.config.ts":::